greylabel/mac-dev-playbook/docs/full-mac-setup.md

 > @TODO: Note about `post` and `never`.

-### Pre-provision tasks
+#### Pre-provision pre_tasks

-#### Directories for source code
+##### Directories for source code
 Create directories for Projects and Sites.
-These directories will be used later in the process and are not created by default.
-They generally will contain code and websites, respectively.
+These directories will be used later in the process and are not present by default in macOS.
+They generally will contain source code and websites, respectively.
 ```bash
 mkdir ~/Projects
 chmod u+rwx,go-rwx ~/Projects